kalaondr/node-slate-test/source/includes/trip-api.md

 Property           | Type                                        | Description
 ------------------ | ------------------------------------------- | -----------
 status             | string                                      | Booking status.
-"Pending", "Confirmed" or "Cancelled". bookingDate        | string                                      | UTC timestamp of when this booking was created. passengersCount    | integer                                     | The count of passengers this booking is for. currency           | string                                      | Currency used for all prices in this response.
+"Confirmed" or "Cancelled". bookingDate        | string                                      | UTC timestamp of when this booking was created. passengersCount    | integer                                     | The count of passengers this booking is for. currency           | string                                      | Currency used for all prices in this response.